Media psychology reveals how we are collaborating with using the media in everyday life by qualitative methods.

 In the qualitative method, researchers participate in the community and interact with members, to clarify the feature of practice.
 Psychology has been an increasing number of qualitative studies since the 1990s.
 These studies began as a study about the workplace, but also began the study about more familiar fan community in the 2000s.

-The purpose of this lecture is to derive own opinions and solutions about everyday life activities with practical knowledge and methods.
+The purpose of this lecture is to derive own opinions and solutions about everyday life activities with academic knowledge and methods.

 By the end of this course, students will be able to:

-Acquiring practical methods to explain and to analyze about the everyday life activities with artifacts in any communities.
+Acquiring knowledge and methods to explain and to analyze from an academic point of view about the everyday life practice with artifacts.

 media, psychology, qualitative methods, practice